aematei/cs4250_project2/crawl_and_index/README.md

 # How to Use `indexer.py`

 This script crawls web pages, processes their HTML content, and creates an inverted index of stemmed tokens and their frequencies.
-The inverted index is saved as a pickle file (`inverted_index.pkl`) for further use.
+Additionally, it tracks inlinks and outlink counts using a `LinkTracker` DataFrame.
+Both the inverted index and the link tracker are saved as pickle files (`inverted_index.pkl` and `link_tracker.pkl`) for further use.

 ## Steps to Use:
 1. **Set Parameters:**